On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Introduction

-A complete classification of Mukai vectors that allows for such birational involutions will entail studying other reflections in $\Mov(M)$.
-To this end, we show in \S \ref{SectionReflectionAnyWall} that whenever a reflection $R$ is a monodromy operator which acts non-trivially on $A_M$ (which, in particular, is the case whenever such $R$ lies in $\MonB(M)$), then after changing $S$ and $v$ to $S'$ and $v'$ under a Fourier--Mukai transform, we can assume that $M=M(S',v')$ and $R$ is as in \cref{MainThm2} with respect to $v'$.
+A complete classification of Mukai vectors for which the associated moduli spaces admit symplectic involutions that are birational but not biregular will entail studying other relevant reflections in $\NS(S)_\matR$.
+To this end, we show in Corollary \ref{CoroAllReflectionAreVertical} that whenever such a reflection $R$ exists, after changing $S$ and $v$ to $S'$ and $v'$ under a Fourier--Mukai transform, we can assume that $M=M(S',v')$ and $R$ is as in Theorem \ref{MainThm2} with respect to $v'$.